 - Thames Valley Major Works Co-ordination Group, established to co-ordinate programmes, assess the risks, and manage the disruption generated by the huge investment into infrastructure across Berkshire and adjacent areas, using the communication message of “Transforming Connectivity in the Thames Valley”:

-Partnership at sub-national level, through the emerging for the South-East Transport Body
+Partnership at sub-national level, through Transport for the South East

 Investment of £135m LGF in local transport improvements through the Berkshire Local Transport Body and Berkshire Strategic Transport Forum